Ashok-0003/repo-3/Overview/DevOps/UAT-Environment-Provisioning-Guide/UAT-Apps-Workload-Deployment-Steps.md

 |spn-cmsbpa-**dev**|Service Principal|<env>-cdntasmu|CDN Endpoint Contributor|

 ## Configuring Notification Hubs for FCM and APNS
+1. Go to notification hub (ntf-cpd-apps-str-<env>-we-01) -> Settings
 1. Update the Google Settings for API Key
 Obtain the Web API Key of [Google Firebase Cloud Account](https://console.firebase.google.com/) after creating the project from project settings
-2. Download the Apple Push Notification (Development & Distribution) certificate from the Apple Developer Account into the development Mac machine.
-Follow the steps to [export the certificate](https://help.attendify.com/en/articles/613466-how-to-export-a-push-notification-apns-certificate-in-a-p12-file#:~:text=Generate%20APNS.p12%20certificate%20Double%20click%20the%20Development%20certificate,app%20certificate%20and%20right%20click%20to%20export%20it.)  in .p12 format .
-Update the Apple Settings for iOS Certificate.
+1. Developer Account into the development Mac machine.
+Follow the steps to [export the certificate](https://help.attendify.com/en/articles/613466-how-to-export-a-push-notification-apns-certificate-in-a-p12-file#:~:text=Generate%20APNS.p12%20certificate%20Double%20click%20the%20Development%20certificate,app%20certificate%20and%20right%20click%20to%20export%20it.)  in .p12 format.
+1. Update the Apple Settings for iOS Certificate.
+For production environment, use the application mode as production.
-3. Test Send (Support and troubleshooting) for Apple and Windows Phone
+1. Test Send (Support and troubleshooting) for Apple and Windows Phone

 # Deployment of the solution components
 1. [Update APIM Pipelines for new environments](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_git/apim-api-config?anchor=adding-a-new-environment)